trhacknon/EMAGNET/README.md

 ### Scripts Folder:

 Nothing in this folder is required for run emagnet.
-It's just a place were I store various stuff that has been built for Emagnet to for facilitate the usage of Emagnet
+It's just a place were I store various stuff that has been built for Emagnet to facilitate the usage of Emagnet

 ### Looking for databases, then visit below url to find some of them: